 - Nature and magnitude of the incident

 - Hazards and safety concerns

 - Hazards facing responding personnel and the public

 - Evacuation and warnings

 - Injuries and casualties

 - Need to secure and isolate the area ("Hot Zone" and inner and outer perimeters)

 - Initial priorities and immediate resource requirements

-- Location of incident command post and staging area
+- Location of Incident Command Post and Staging Area

 - Ingress and egress routes for responders

-Executive Management Phase- Executive decision makers decide the policies, procedures, and long-term actions.
+Executive Management Phase- Executive decision makers decide the policies, procedures and long term actions.

 The Incident Commander (IC) in most situations will be the first officer at the scene regardless of rank.
-Command and control of critical incidents may be assumed by the on-duty supervisor, if necessary, after a briefing by the initial IC.
+Command and control of critical incidents may be assumed by the on duty supervisor if necessary, after briefing by the initial IC until such time as incident command is transferred.